 OLYMPIC TRIATHLON DISTANCES

-The distance of an Olympic triathlon is 0.93 mi swim, 24.8 mi bike, and 6.2 mi run (or 1,5km swim, 40km bike, and 10km run).
-Taking a beginner triathlete about 3 to 3.5 hours to complete, an Olympic distance triathlon is a big test of endurance.
+The distances of an Olympic triathlon are 0.93 mi swim, 24.8 mi bike, and 6.2 mi run (or 1,5km swim, 40km bike, and 10km run).
+Taking a beginner triathlete about 3 to 3h30 to complete, an Olympic distance triathlon is a big test of endurance.

-Three races really stands out for this triathlon distances:
+Three races really stand out for this triathlon distances:

 - Noosa Triathlon (Australia) which is the biggest Olympic Distance event in the world that I know of (> 4,000 finishers without counting the relay teams)

 - Escape from Alcatraz (United States) which is famous for its swim start adjacent to Alcatraz Island

 - Alpe d’Huez Triathlon (France) where you need to climb the Alpe d’Huez during the bike section.
 Easy, right?

 If you are interested in this distance, check out my article Olympic Triathlon Distances where I go more into details about each of the sports.